objectionary/eo/docs/The EO Standard Library.md

 # The EO Programming Language Standard Library
 This section covers *The EO Standard Library* which is a collection of utility objects for writing programs in *EO*.
 ## Command Line Interface Output
-*The EO Standard Library* contains two objects for the CLI output: `sprintf` for formatted output and `stdout` for plain text output.
+*The EO Standard Library* contains two objects for the CLI output: `sprintf` for strings formatting and `stdout` for plain text output.
 ### Plain Text Output
 For plain text output, the `stdout` object is used.
 **Fully Qualified Name:** `org.eolang.io.stdout`.